How Many Of These Payroll Facts Do You Know?

 Lots of payroll facts were being shared during last month’s National Payroll Week celebrations so we felt inspired to put together a few of our own.
 They’re mostly about modern day payroll although a few historical ones made it in too!
 Some you might already know but some you might not so here are a few of our top payroll facts.

-1. Payroll facts: Having a payslip is a legal requirement – but not every company’s complying
+1. Having a payslip is a legal requirement – but not every company’s complying

-While the need to have a payslip should be familiar to most of us, not every company is complying with this important obligation.
+While the need to have a payslip should be familiar to most of us, not all business owners are complying with this important obligation.
 Research has suggested that around one in ten UK employees still doesn’t receive any form of payslip.

 A payslip must detail total pay before and after deductions along with any variable deductions determined by the amount of pay, like tax, National Insurance and pension.
 It should also reference how the payment will be made if it’s using more than one method.
 Fixed deduction amounts should be included although they can be issued in a separate statement.

-2. Payroll facts: Gender pay gap reporting dates have changed due to the pandemic
+2. Gender pay gap reporting dates have changed due to the pandemic

-The regulations requiring employers with 250 employees or more to publish data on their gender pay gaps came into effect in 2017.
+The regulations requiring business owners with 250 employees or more to publish payroll statistics on their gender pay gaps came into effect in 2017.
 While the deadline is usually set for April, the Covid pandemic has led to an extension.
 So this year gender pay gap figures for 20/21 are due by the 5th of October.

 Historical payroll facts: The Old Age Pension Act of 1908 paved the way in the UK for the introduction of the state pension in 1909.
 The Government provided a 5s pension to people aged over 70 with a weekly income of less than 10s.
 It was reduced for married couples and subject to a character test.
 The next change was in 1925 which resulted in the first contributory state pension scheme.